-Congratulations on your second pregnancy!
-Are you excited, or worried?
-Every pregnancy is unique, but you could be happy or anxious about it depending on how your first pregnancy was.
 The symptoms you experience during the second pregnancy are not completely different from the first one, but you may notice a few differences in how the pregnancy progresses.

-Will You Experience Any Symptoms That You Did The First Time?
+Do You Experience Any Symptoms That You Did The First Time?

-Yes, some of the usual pregnancy symptoms you noticed in your first pregnancy may recur.
+Some of the usual pregnancy symptoms you noticed in your first pregnancy may recur.
 They include:

 - Morning sickness